DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/beamr/README.md

 make
 ```

-Copy hevc_enc_beamr_release.so to DEE installation folder.
+Copy `hevc_enc_beamr_release.so` to DEE installation folder.
 File can be renamed, but extension must be `.so`.

+Additionally, copy `$BEAMR_SDK/lib64/libtbb.so.2` to DEE installation folder.
+Name of that file cannot be changed.

 ## Build instructions (Windows)